karapethambardzumyan/task-multicolor-slider/README.md

 or

-you can use files in "dist" folder and just open the index.html file
+you can use files in "dist" folder and just opening the index.html file